Bott periodicity and stable quantum classes: Main arguments

 is a holomorphic vector bundle, and $\simeq$ is isomorphism of holomorphic vector bundles.
 Similarly,

 Consequently $j (u) ^{*} T ^{vert}X _{j (b)} ^{s}$ holomorphically splits into line bundles with Chern numbers either $0, -2, -1$.
 All the Chern number 0 and $-2$ summands are identified with corresponding summands of $u ^{*} T ^{vert}X_{b}$, and consequently the domain of $D _{j(u) }$ in comparison to $D _{u}$ is enlarged by the space of sections $W$, of sum of Chern number $-1$ holomorphic line bundles.
-But in our setting $D _{j(u)}$ coincides with Dolbeault operator and so we will have no ``new kernel or cokernel'' in comparison to $D _{u}$.
+But in our setting since $J _{b}$ are all integrable, $D _{j(u)}$ can be identified with Dolbeault operator and so we will have no ``new kernel or cokernel'' in comparison to $D _{u}$.
 More precisely: is an isomorphism, which concludes our argument. \end {proof} \begin{proof} [Second proof of Proposition \ref{thm.induction}] It is enough to verify the stabilization property for $m=n+1$.
-We have to again make use of the homological stability condition, as in the first proof.
-Let $f: B \to \Omega SU (n)$ be a map of a smooth, closed oriented manifold.
-For a class the expected dimension of $\mathcal {M} (P _{f}, \widetilde{A}, \{J _{b}\})$ (see \eqref{eq.moduli.space}) is
+Let $f: B ^{2k} \to \Omega SU (n)$ be a map of a smooth, closed oriented manifold.
+By our assumptions the virtual dimension of $ \mathcal {M} (P _{f}, d, \{J _{b}\}) $ is